Microsoft Windows: Make the Move to DFS

 The Distributed File System (DFS) has been around since the days of Windows NT.
 It comes in a variety of configurations and options and is available in standalone and domain configurations.
 DFS is a popular and effective technology that provides redundant file and folder replication between remote servers.
 You can organize them under a common namespace to let users connect without needing the name of the server on which the DFS share is hosted.

 Unfortunately, there has never been a comprehensive DFS best practices document.
 Here’s a summary of all the best practices used, learned and recommended over the years.
-New information is always posted to the Microsoft Web site, so check
+New information is always posted to the Microsoft Web site, so check here for updates.

 The terms DFS and Distributed File System refer to the legacy namespace product available in Windows 2000, Windows 2003 and Windows 2003 R2, and as a legacy product in Windows 2008.
 DFS used the problematic File Replication Service (FRS) for the replication engine.